andrewwhitehead/split-accum/README.md

   be a total of 900,000 revocations.
 - Under the traditional accumulator, witness updates might be applied in 30ms per batch, for a potential 45s computation to update a witness from the beginning of the log.
-About 30Kb is added to the log per batch.
+About 30Kb is added to the log per batch, and the maximum size of the log is about 45MB.
 - Under the split accumulator, the average size of an update for a single holder would be 200 times smaller, and some updates might not produce any deletions within the holder's partition.
-  Assuming an average size of 3 revocations per batch, the total time to apply all updates against a witness might be 4.5s.
-About 60Kb is added to the log per batch.
+  Assuming an average size of 3 revocations per batch, per partition, the total time to apply all updates against a witness might be 4.5s.
+About 60Kb is added to the log per batch, and the maximum size of the log is about 90MB.

 A smaller registry of 10,000 members split into 4 partitions would grow by approximately 5.6Kb/day at a rate of 1% revocation, maxing out at about 560Kb when fully revoked.